La'Vere Corbin-Ong

-La'Vere Lawrence Corbin-Ong (born 22 April 1991) is a professional footballer who plays for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
-Mainly a left-back, he is also capable of playing occasionally as a centre-back or left-midfielder.
-He is known for his long throw-ins and defensive attributes.
+La'Vere Lawrence Corbin-Ong (born 22 April 1991) is a professional footballer who plays as a left-back for Malaysia Super League club Johor Darul Ta'zim.
+Born in England and raised in Canada, he plays for the Malaysia national team.

-Born in England, he previously represented the Canada national team before switching to represent Malaysia in 2019.
+Corbin-Ong made one appearance for the Canada national team before switching to play for Malaysia, the country of his mother's birth, in 2019.

 Early life

-Corbin-Ong was born in London, England, where his parents, Lawrence Corbin (Barbadian) and Elizabeth Ong (Malaysian Chinese), were studying psychiatry and nursing, respectively.
+Corbin-Ong was born in London, England, where his parents, Lawrence Corbin from Barbados and Elizabeth Ong from Malaysia, were studying psychiatry and nursing respectively.
 He was one year old when his family moved to Edmonton, the capital city of Alberta.
 When he was four years of age, his family moved to North Vancouver, where he was raised.

 He played a variety of sports in his youth, including football, lacrosse, gridiron football and tennis.
 Corbin-Ong was six years old when he started playing football for the Lynn Valley SA.

 He played for Capilano University in Canada for a season after high school, then joined the Vancouver Whitecaps Residency program.
 In 2012, he was set to attend the University of British Columbia and join their UBC Thunderbirds soccer team, but while waiting for the new season in five months went to Europe, where he got a tryout with German fifth tier side FC Pommern Greifswald.